Katee/kate.io/content/pairing.md

 ---
 title: "Pairing"
 date: 2017-08-25T01:44:39-04:00
+description: "Let's pair on a project together.
+You can be in NYC or we can code remotely."
+image: "logo.jpg"
 ---
 In the long standing spirit of Recurse Center experimentation I'm running a personal pairing experiment.
 I'm interested in spending an hour or two where you walk me through your project, and we work on a feature together.
 Pairing works best for me on weekdays between **11am** and **8pm EDT**, but I can be flexible. **We can pair remotely** or in person if you are in NYC.
 These pairing sessions are **completely free**.